analytiq-hub/sigagent.github.io/machine_learning/yann_lecun_cds.md

     * Effective dimension
     * Quantization / discretization.
 Bayesians do this with Dirichlet allocation.
 Called LDA - Latent Dirichlet Analysis.
 Dirichlet can be pronounced in French, but he was German actually.
     * L0 norm (# of non-zero components of a vector).
 Find $$z$$ that I could use, such that $$z$$ has minimum non-zero components.
 Will pay a price for each non-zero component.
 Problem: not a differential criterion.
 Hard to optimize.
 There are approximate methods, one is projection pursuit: find a component where you can project, to minimize cost.
 Then, find a 2nd component you can project, to still minimize cost, and so on.
-    * L1 norm with decoder normalization
+    * L1 norm with decoder normalization.
+Compute the sum of the absolute values of the components of $$z$$.
+Minimize that.
+Called sparse coding.
+Compared to L0, it is a convex method.
+And it's an approximation of L0 - it produces a sparse vector, eventually.
     * Maximize lateral inhibition / competition
     * Add noise to z while limiting its L2 norm (VAE)